-NOTE: If dress code is non-compliant you can be sent home to change.
+NOTE: If dress code is non-compliant you will be sent home to change.
 Here is the outline-each section is worth one point each.

 - 1. Only flat closed toed shoes with a nonskid sole are allowed.
 Sneakers, work shoes.
-No open toes or sandals allowed. - 2.
+No open toes, crocs, or sandals allowed. - 2.
 Long or short sleeved full coverage shirts.
 No sleeveless, tank tops, midriffs. - 3.
 Loose fitting pants.
 This includes leggings!
 Shorts are not allowed.
-Loose fitting clothing prevents hot items from sticking to the skins, which can help prevent burns from happening.

-- 4. Hair shoulder length needs to be tide back.
-Longer hair needs to be braided or bound in a bun or similar fashion.
-Hair coverings will be worn as well. - 5.
+Loose fitting clothing prevents hot items from sticking to the skins, which can help prevent burns from happening. - 4.
+Hair shoulder length needs to be tide back. - 5.
 Jewelry & watches should not be warned.
-Put them in your back pack prior to class.
+Put them in your backpack prior to class.

-Lab Safety
+Lab Safety/Preparation

-Here is the outline-each section is worth one point each.
+Here is the outline.

 - Only yourselves, lab manuals are allowed in the lab.
 All other items should be put away.
-NOTE: Cell phones are allowed for taking pictures only!- NO PHONE CALLS OR TEXTING IS ALLOWED.
+NOTE: Cell phones are allowed for taking pictures only! - NO PHONE CALLS OR TEXTING IS ALLOWED.
 CALLS/TEXTING WILL RESULT IN 5 POINT LAB SAFETY LOSS. - 2.
-Lab coats must be worn at all times while in the laboratory. - 3.
+Lab coats must always be worn while in the laboratory. - 3.
 Gloves should also be worn when in the laboratory as well. - 4.
 Clean as you go.
 Wipe down lab benches, and properly dispose of chemical waste in the properly label containers. - a.
-Note: If you spill something that is not able to be safely cleaned up using a paper towel.
+Note: If you spill something that you are not able to safely clean up using a paper towel.
 Notify the laboratory instructor or the teaching assistant so they can get the spill kit. - b.
 Know where the eye wash station and the safety shower are, in case of an emergency - 5.
 If you accidently break any of the glassware.
 Notify the laboratory instructor or the teaching assistant.
 So, they can get the broom to help clean up the broken glass.
 The broken glass should be placed in the broken glass container or the sharps container, depending on what broke. - 6.
 DO NOT put trash in the broken glassware container.
 That is a safety issue and will result in 5 POINT LAB SAFETY LOSS.